 - Exploring different creative works such as the work of other artists (historical and contemporary) Using and evaluating secondary sources such as information books, websites and documentaries.

 - Creating questions for analysing and evaluating.

-- Explore and appreciate the work of different artists: By the time we leave school, we should:
+- Exploring and appreciating the work of different artists: By the time we leave school, we should:

 - Have a good understanding of the technical vocabulary used in art, craft and design.